Servamp

-Servamp (SERVAMP -サーヴァンプ-, Sāvanpu) is a Japanese manga series by Strike Tanaka, serialized in Media Factory's shōjo manga magazine Monthly Comic Gene since 2011.
-It has been collected into nineteen tankōbon volumes.
+Servamp (SERVAMP -サーヴァンプ-, Sāvanpu) is a Japanese manga series by Strike Tanaka, It was serialized in Media Factory's shōjo manga magazine Monthly Comic Gene since June 2011 to December 2024, with its chapters collected into twenty-four tankōbon volumes.
 The series is licensed in North America by Seven Seas Entertainment.
 An anime television adaptation began airing on July 5, 2016, and concluded on September 20, 2016, with 12 episodes.

 Plot

 Mahiru Shirota is a normal high school student who likes simple things.
 One day, on his way back home, he finds a black cat and decides to take care of it, naming it Kuro.
 The next day, however, he is surprised to find out that the black cat is, in fact, one of the seven vampires that represent the Seven Deadly Sins.
 His name is Sleepy Ash, he represents Sloth, and he turns into a cat when exposed to sunlight.
 By giving Sleepy Ash a name and a cat bell, and then calling him by his given name, Mahiru accidentally forms a temporary contract with him.
 The contract is finalized once Sleepy Ash drinks his blood, making him Mahiru's vampire servant known as "Servamp" and Mahiru becomes his master called "Eve".
 Following this, Mahiru and Sleepy Ash, now Kuro, encounter Tsubaki, a vampire who claims to be the Servamp of Melancholy and the unknown eighth brother of the other Servamps.
 Tsubaki intends to wage an all-out war against his six brothers and Sister, while Mahiru decides to gather them to fight against Tsubaki and his group together.